rovaughn/platform-docs/platform/manual/microservices/hot-reloading/golang.rst

 `codegangsta/gin <https://github.com/codegangsta/gin>`_ is a live reload utility for Go web servers.
-It can run any ``main.go`` file and restart it when dependent code changes. gin runs a webserver on it's own and proxies requests to the actual webserver.
+It can run any ``main.go`` file and restart it when dependent code changes. gin runs a webserver on its own and proxies requests to the actual webserver.
 The only requirement is that the actual webserver should take a ``PORT`` environment variable and listen on that address so that gin can set it arbitrarily.